raoelectrocom/django_react_test/README.md

 5. go to front-end folder(cd front-end) and install js packages (npm install)
 6. run nodejs server (npm start)

-feautures:
+Feautures

-1.Normal user creation and login
+1. Normal user creation and login
-2.create, list, detail and edit the blog
+2. create, list, detail and edit the blog
 3. admin can edit all blog posts where as normal user can edit blog post which was created by him
 4. Blog post Comments schema is completed in backend